brejdol/networkundertaker/_posts/2023-12-09-Native-IPv6-Howto.md

 ```
 !!!
-Make sure the IPs in the SNAT pool starts and ends on valid subnet boundaries,
+Make sure the IPs in the SNAT pool starts and ends on valid subnet boundaries, even though it is an IP-range!
-otherwise you will get unpredictible results!
+Otherwise you will get unpredictible results!
 ```

 If everything checks out, you can now enable the DNS64 proxy in the Fortigate CLI.
 This turns the whole setup _ON_: